TobiasBuchholz/Plugin.Firebase/README.md

 > Install-Package Plugin.Firebase

+Hint: If you encounter a build error with Visual Studio on Windows, try to add the package via `dotnet add package Plugin.Firebase`, see [issue #69](https://github.com/TobiasBuchholz/Plugin.Firebase/issues/65) for more information.

 ## Basic setup

 1. Create a Firebase project in the [Firebase Console](https://console.firebase.google.com/), if you don't already have one.
 If you already have an existing Google project associated with your mobile app, click **Import Google Project**.
 Otherwise, click **Create New Project**.